joecity/jekyll-now/_drafts/2015-02-02-pair-programming-tips.md

 In the <a href="../pair-programming">Everybody Hates Pair Programming</a> post we ran through some of the key benefits of pair programming, and now we want to try it.
 Like everything, there are patterns to maximise success for pair programming.
 Let's run through some now.

+Before we begin, I make the baseline assumption that when pair programming, one developer is the driver with the keyboard and mouse, and the other developer is observing as the copilot.

-### Rotate the Programmer Frequently
+### Rotate the Driver Frequently

 You get the most benefit from pair programming when both the programmer and the co-pilot are engaged and focused.
-As the co-pilot, it can be easy to drift off to never never land, or to check your phone, however.
+As the co-pilot, it can be easy to drift off to never never land and end up playing Flappy Birds on your phone.

 To counteract this, the co-pilot will be most engaged when they feel that they are about to take over.
 Ways of doing this include ping pong pairing where one person writes a test and another person writes the implementation, or a simple 20 minute egg timer.

-### Rotate Pairs Regularly
+### Rotate Pairs Frequently

 You get the most benefits from pair programming by working with a wide range of different people.
 This also maximises the knowledge share.